 Scott would also require states that didn’t spend their entire ETV allotment at the end of a fiscal year to report on the reason that some money went unused.

-Scott argues that youth who age out of foster care, those who are adopted or in a guardianship, need more access to federal assistance, particularly in terms of the Chafee Foster Care Independence Program.
+Scott argues that along with youth who age out of foster care, those who are adopted or in a guardianship, need more access to federal assistance, particularly in terms of the Chafee Foster Care Independence Program.
 Limiting eligibility mostly to those who age out of care, he says, “creates perverse incentives that keep youth in the foster care system, as prospective adoptive parents may be reluctant to take on the significant financial burden of adopting a child, and young people themselves may not want to relinquish these important supports.”

 In Their Own Words